jmpnz/riscvemu/README.md

 ## Style

-Use Google's style guide for C++ code and follow some of the advice from the LLVM style guide.
+Use LLVM's style guide for C++ code (unlike LLVM code we allow exceptions).